-This article discusses PepsiCo’s Revenue By Segment split across- AMESA, APAC, Asia, Middle East, and North Africa, Europe Sub-Saharan Africa, Frito-Lay North America, Latin America, North America Beverages, and Quaker Foods North America from 2016 onwards.
+This article discusses PepsiCo’s Revenue By Segment split across AMESA, APAC, Asia, Middle East, and North Africa, Europe Sub-Saharan Africa, Frito-Lay North America, Latin America, North America Beverages, and Quaker Foods North America, reported on a quarterly basis from Q1 2016 onwards.

 PepsiCo generates its revenues from the following segments:

 - Latin America

 - North America Beverages

 ||Revenue Q1 2020

 |Europe Sub-Saharan Africa

 |North America Beverages